qsmodo/xcalim/README.md

     18:10 John Doe's wedding

-triggers that alarm at 18:10.
-Variations such as 1810, 18.10, 610pm 0610PM, etc. also work.
-Additional alarms may be set, say, 5 min in advance of each event.
+Additional alarms may be set, say, 5 min in advance of each event, and commands can be set to run to each alarm.

 It can run as a `-daemon`, i.e., without spawning a initial window, which is useful to monitor and issue alarms without the need to keep a window open.